Papooch/nestjs-cls/README.md

 ## Using a Middleware (HTTP Only)

-Since in NestJS, HTTP **middleware** is the first thing to run when a request arrives, it is an ideal place to initialise the cls context.
+Since in NestJS, HTTP **middleware** is the first thing to run when a request arrives, it is an ideal place to initialise the CLS context.
 This package provides `ClsMiddleware` that can be mounted to all (or selected) routes inside which the context is set up before the `next()` call.

-All you have to do is mount it to routes in which you want to use CLS, or pass `middleware: { mount: true }` to the `ClsModule.forRoot()` options which automatically mounts it to all routes.
+All you have to do is mount it to routes in which you want to use CLS, or pass `middleware: { mount: true }` to the `ClsModule.forRoot()` options which automatically mounts it to all routes[*](#manually-mounting-the-middleware).

 Once that is set up, the `ClsService` will have access to a common storage in all _Guards, Interceptors, Pipes, Controllers, Services and Exception Filters_ that are called within that route.

-## Manually mounting the middleware
+### Manually mounting the middleware

-Sometimes, you might want to only use CLS on certain routes.
+Sometimes, you might want to only use CLS on certain routes, or you need to have more control over the order of middleware regisration in combination with other middlewares.

 In that case, you can bind the ClsMiddleware manually in the module:

 ```ts
 export class AppModule implements NestModule {